ggkarabas/CS403-Project3/README.md

 ## Full Example Program

-Below is an example of a complete DumPy program that demonstrates many of the features discussed above:
+Here’s a complete DumPy program showing off some of its features:

 ```dumpy
 # Adds two numbers